smathot/materials_for_P0010.5/manuscript/md/__supplementary__.md

 # Pupil-size transformations

 %TblTransform lists the Akaike's Information Criterion (AIC) values of the LME models for different pupil-size transformations.
 Low AIC values are better.
 The model shown in %TblExp1 corresponds to the *D*^-1^ model.
-Strikingly, transformations that reduces positive skewness work better than transformations that introduce positive skewness.
+Strikingly, transformations that reduce positive skewness work better than transformations that introduce positive skewness.
 Pupil-size area (*D*^2^), which we and others have frequently used as dependent measure [@Mathôt2013Plos;@Mathôt2014JVis;@Mathôt2014JExpPsy], is clearly suboptimal, at least for the present purpose.

 %--
 table: